Is your psoriasis or psoriatic arthritis keeping you up at night?

 Develop good sleep habits

-For those who don't have sleep apnea, but still find themselves waking often or missing out on valuable shut-eye, Callis Duffin said good sleep hygiene can help a lot – things like:
+For those who don't have sleep apnea, but still find themselves waking often or missing out on valuable shut-eye, Callis Duffin said good sleep habits can help a lot – things like:

 - making sure the room is dark